jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-1c.md

 Likewise, the expence of buying an unnecessary quantity of gold and silver reduces the wealth which feeds, clothes, lodges, maintains, and employs the people in every country*.

-> *Superphysics Note: This is why the increase in the market size, capitalization, and employment in the financial industry during a country's boom times necessarily makes the country insensibly poorer, culminating in a bust or downturn
+{{< n n="This is why the increase in the market size, capitalization, and employment in the financial industry during a country's boom times necessarily makes the country insensibly poorer, culminating in a bust or downturn" >}}

 **It must be remembered that gold and silver, whether in coin or plate, are utensils like the utensils of the kitchen.**